-As we understand from one of the initial lessons from first section, a stakeholder is defined as “an individual, group, or organization who may affect, be affected by, or perceive itself to be affected by a decision, activity, or outcome of a project”.
+As we understand from project management basics section, a stakeholder is defined as “an individual, group, or organization who may affect, be affected by, or perceive itself to be affected by a decision, activity, or outcome of a project”.

-Thus stakeholder is anyone – customer, sponsor, team member, CEO, end user, neighbor – basically anyone who can impact the project or whose interests are positively or negatively impacted by the execution or completion of the project.
+Thus stakeholder is anyone – customer, sponsor, team member, CEO, end user, neighbor – basically anyone who can impact the project or whose interests are positively or negatively impacted by the project.

-This knowledge domain stresses on continuous communication with stakeholders to understand their concerns and issues and managing any conflicts that may arise.
-Managing stakeholders, making them happy (or at least not mad) is, as many project managers concur, one of the most important job of a project manager.
-After all, the project exists for and because of them!
+This knowledge domain stresses on continuous communication with stakeholders to understand their concerns, interests, and issues, and managing any conflicts that may arise.
+Managing stakeholders, making them happy (or at least not mad) is, as many project managers concur, one of the most important part of their job.
+After all, the project exists for and because of stakeholders!

-Identifying People Who Hold Stakes In The Project
+Identifying People Who Hold Stakes in Your Project

-As we know whole existence of the project is due to a stakeholder need – that of Customer.
-Who is better than him to go to and identify people impacting or getting impacted by the project?
-We will see in the next lesson how do we do that.
+As we know the whole existence of the project is due to a stakeholder need.
+That of your Customer (which is driven by their customer).
+Who better than them to go and identify people impacting or getting impacted by the project?
+We will see how do we do that in the next post.

 You didn’t think just because someone is a stakeholder in a project they will want the project to succeed.
 Did you?

 Managing stakeholders calls for strategies to be employed to deal with different types of stakeholders.
 Both positive and negative stakeholders will need different strategies.
-Plan Stakeholder Management process is about putting these strategies together to continuously engage stakeholders, understand their needs and make sure they do not have a reason to complain.
+Plan Stakeholder Management process is about putting these strategies together to continuously engage stakeholders.
+And then understand their needs to make sure they do not have a reason to complain.

-This project management activity is about continuously working with stakeholders addressing their concerns and communicating right amount of information, using right medium and at the right time.
+This project management activity is about continuously working with stakeholders addressing their concerns and communicating right amount of information, using right communication mechanism, at the right time.

 This project management activity is part of Monitoring and Controlling process group.
 This is all about watching closely whether stakeholders are getting right information, whether the relationships are managed well, and adjusting stakeholder management strategies as per changing scenarios.

-Stakeholder Management, rightly has been given its own knowledge area in PMBOK 5th edition.
-From an examination study point there may not be much changed but for project managers who refer to PMBOK to manage project (aka the practitioners) this segregation is going to be beneficial.
-The Plan Stakeholder Management process brings focus on the need to think about managing communication with different stakeholders and plotting strategies upfront during planning stage itself.
-This alone is going to probably lead to project success in many cases.
+Stakeholder Management, rightly has been given its own knowledge area when 5th version of PMBOK was released.
+From an examination study point there may not be much changed but for project managers who refer to PMBOK to manage projects (the practitioners) this segregation is going to be beneficial.